RUSH CITY Issues #1,2,3 and 4

 Why doesn't Black Canary notice the body count accumulating from the hit and runs happening before her eyes (she's a Justice League member, right?)
 No, the two glibly keep chatting.
 What's a little blood on the street?
 (But none on the car, the expertly drawn Pontiac Solstice convertible).

-In some panels Rush's convertible has a shattered, spider-web cracked windshield, in another panel there's no crack!
+Even with the rough combat in the street, the car tends to return to prestine shape without explanation.
+In some panels Rush's convertible has a shattered, spider-web cracked windshield, panels later, there's no crack.

 Maybe a new windshield slides up and down as needed, like the "busbar" that pops out from beneath the car to get "juice" from the third rail when Rush drives on subway tracks.
-Since Pontiac is financing this series to advertise their new Solstice automobile, I look forward to hearing about how that busbar works, it's an engineering marvel.
-It is also interesting that Rush can drive a car at a high rate of speed through an underground subway station without becoming an instantaneous mass-murderer.
+It is an engineering marvel, it is also odd that Rush can drive a car at a high rate of speed through an underground subway station without becoming an instantaneous mass-murderer.

 Issue #4 starts off with a garbage truck chasing Rush and his car off a ferry.
 Rush eludes the vehicle by stopping at the end of a pier, promptly followed by the garbage truck which not only misses him but also lacks brakes, hurling off the edge of the pier into the water.
 Rush drives off.
 Goodbye drowning dead people!
 Rush is constantly talking on his cell phone, but he never calls for help when dead or wounded citizens are left in his wake.

 The visual continuity in these stories doesn't always make sense.
 There are backgrounds at times, but too often the figures float around in an existential void where the only indication of a physical world around them are Jack Kirby 'speed" lines.
 What backgrounds there are change so quickly from panel to panel there isn't much chance for orientation.
 For example, the trash truck chase starts on one kind of pier, that quickly concludes on a pier that looks completely different.
 How did the vehicles go from one pier to the other?
-I have no idea, there's not a clue in the story and art.
-Maybe the car also comes equipped with a matter transporter.
+Is the car also equipped with a matter transporter?

 I appreciate the pure pulp nonsense of these tales when writer Chuck Dixon has a few pages together which actually contain threads of a plot.
 I'm ready to believe there is a character named Diego Zhao who has his office in his car and he finds missing/kidnapped people, that he is haunted by a past disaster that cost a kid her life.
 It's not particularly unique but I don't know why something more coherent and thought-out can't be done with it than what has been done so far in these four issues of "Rush City."